fuadalazad/wp-project-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Powerful project management tool for WordPress.
-Manage tasks, Kanban boards, Gantt charts, milestones, team collaboration and reporting easily
+Great Project Manager with Kanban boards, Gantt charts, Time tracker, Task manager, Milestone tracker, Advanced reporting, Order manager, and more.

 == Description ==
-## Best Project Management Plugin for WordPress with Kanban Board, Gantt Chart, and Task Manager
+## AI-powered Project Manager with Kanban Board, Gantt Chart, Task Manager, and more.

-[WP Project Manager](https://wedevs.com/wp-project-manager-pro) is a leading AI-powered project management and task manager plugin for WordPress.
-Designed for teams, agencies, enterprises, and freelancers, this powerful plugin can simplify project management, task management, milestone tracking, collaboration, and reporting like never before.
+[weDevs Project Manager](https://wedevs.com/wp-project-manager-pro) is a leading feature-rich project manager designed for teams, agencies, enterprises, and freelancers.
+It can simplify your project management, task management, milestone tracking, collaboration, and reporting like never before.

 [youtube https://www.youtube.com/watch?v=GI4u8wXOxHg]

-No matter if you are struggling to handle complex projects or simple to-dos, WP Project Manager can turn your WordPress site into a central hub for organizing tasks, managing team members, assigning tasks to them, milestone tracking, and driving productivity.
+No matter if you are struggling to handle complex projects or simple to-dos, weDevs Project Manager can turn your WordPress site into a central hub for organizing tasks, managing team members, assigning tasks to them, milestone tracking, and driving productivity.

 Our user-friendly interface combines **AI technology** with advanced tools like **Kanban Board** and **Gantt Chart** for visualizing task management and project progress.
 Besides, **Time Tracker**, **Task Calendar**, and **integration** with various platforms facilitate team collaboration.